-Generally, there are two major differences: The training your trainer has, and whether you can claim rebates on your sessions through private health.
 An exercise physiologist is university trained and accredited by Exercise and Sports Science Australia (ESSA), while personal trainers may have a university degree, or may be certified through shorter courses.
-ESSA accreditation allows private health rebates to be claimed for exercise physiology sessions; personal training does not have this option.
+ESSA accreditation allows Medicare and private health rebates to be claimed for exercise physiology sessions; personal training does not have this option.

 Whatever you need to get fit and healthy!
 During your initial session, you and your coach will go through: